Cancer, Alzheimer's, Diabetes, and the "need" for medical care

 benefits discussed above.
 You may start strong, but then those old thoughts may

 come back.
 If that happens, consider re-reading or researching more on the

 health benefits of your decision, and consider committing to never giving up!

 Two steps forward, one step back.
 With time, repetition of eating healthier

 foods will win.
 The healthy foods start to taste better and better, and knowing

-your eating foods that are so healthy for your body and mind helps, you feel
+you're eating foods that are so healthy for your body and mind helps, you feel

 grateful about the fact that you are being caring and loving to your body and